Can A Kite Be A Trapezoid

 • One diagonal bisects the other: One diagonal cuts the other diagonal exactly in half.

-These characteristics define a kite and allow us to easily identify one.
+These characteristics define a kite and make it possible to easily identify one.
 Let's now turn our attention to trapezoids.

 Understanding Trapezoids: Definitions and Properties